collinsculley/kickstarter-analysis/README.md

 * 50% of campaigns had a Goal of $2,000 or less
 * 75% of campaigns received $1,500 or less

+### Challenge
+#### Challenge Analysis

-## Recommendation
+#### Conclusion and Recommendation
-After analyzing the relevant data provided, my recommendations for your campaign are:
+After analyzing the relevant data provided, my conclusion and recommendations for your campaign are:
+* There was inconclusive analysis surrounding the specific play funding objectives.
+A deeper look into the purpose of each play campaign, and their relation to funding goals, might provide further insight.
 * Launch US campaign in May, June, or July.
 Avoid early and late months of the year.
 * Set campaign goal to $5,000 (US) based on US and Great Britain statistics